AnthonyTag/anthonytag.github.io/_pages/about.md

 ---
-title: About Journal
+title: about me
-subtitle: A stunning personal blog Jekyll theme with an image-focused design.
+subtitle: a page about me.
-description: A stunning personal blog Jekyll theme with an image-focused design.
+description: this page talks about me.
 featured_image: /images/demo/demo-portrait.jpg
 ---